Brief History of Chiropractic and Dr. Clarence Gonstead, DC

 Dr. Joseph P. Kametz, DC

-For recent cases, symptom comparisons, and videos, please review our other cases on our website and like us on Facebook, Instagram, and YouTube.
+For recent cases, symptom comparisons, and videos, please review our case studies on our website and like us on Facebook, Instagram, and YouTube.

 For students/doctors interested in learning Dr. Gohl’s application of the Gonstead system, please contact us at 760-729-8802 or email@example.com.